kwushie/zerofake/README.md

 python uni-ddim-inversion.py --target image-directory-path --output output-directory-path
 ```

-The you can compute the similarity between the origianl images and the reconstructed images by:
+Then you can compute the similarity between the original images and the reconstructed images by:

 ```
 python sim.py --orginal image-directory-path1 --reconstruct image-directory-path2
 ```

+A sample dataset is in IMDB-WIKI_small